-Samsung Electronics third quarter profit dives 56% as further chip prices declines weigh
+Samsung Elec upbeat on chip outlook as third-quarter profit falls 56%

-SEOUL (Reuters) - Samsung Electronics Co Ltd reported a 56% fall in third-quarter operating profit on Thursday, reeling from chip price declines in the face of a prolonged industry downturn.
+SEOUL (Reuters) - Samsung Electronics Co Ltd said chip sales should pick up in 2020 as it reported a 56% fall in third-quarter operating profit on Thursday, reeling from memory price declines amid a prolonged industry downturn.

+Samsung said there were positive signs for the chip outlook thanks to anticipated demand from data-centre customers and the continuing expansion of 5G smartphones.

+But the South Korean tech giant warned that prospects for 2020 should be viewed with caution as uncertainties remained in the macroeconomic environment, a likely reference to the future of U.S.-China trade relations.

-The world’s top maker of memory chips and smartphones said operating profit was 7.8 trillion won ($6.70 billion), slightly above the 7.7 trillion won estimate the company released earlier.
+The world’s top maker of memory chips and smartphones said operating profit was 7.8 trillion won ($6.7 billion), slightly above the 7.7 trillion won estimate the company released earlier.
+Revenue fell 5.3% to 62 trillion won, in line with its earlier estimates.

 Samsung’s profit has slumped on-year for four consecutive quarters and it is expected to fall again in the current quarter, analysts say.

-Earlier this month its cross-town rival, SK Hynix, said 5G-enabled smartphones should help lift the global memory market out of the doldrums next year.
+Earlier this month its cross-town chip rival SK Hynix said 5G-enabled smartphones should help lift the global memory market out of the doldrums next year.

+Analysts say strong smartphone sales cushioned the profit fall, with U.S. sanctions on Huawei Technologies effectively barring U.S. firms from supplying the Chinese competitor.

+Samsung said its mobile business posted a 32% rise in operating profit to 2.9 trillion won in the third quarter.

 Reporting by Ju-min Park and Heekyong Yang; Editing by Stephen Coates